merajaprasad/Docker-Compose/Readme.md

 - ` docker compose unpause ` - unpauses the containers for the services defined in the docker-compose.yml file.
 - ` docker compose wait `
 - ` docker compose up ` - starts all the services defined in the docker-compose.yml file.
+- ` docker compose up -d ` - starts all the services/container in background defined in the docker-compose.yml file.
 - ` docker compose down ` - stops and removes all the containers, networks, and volumes created by docker-compose up.
 - ` docker compose ps ` - lists all the running containers for the services defined in the docker-compose.yml file.
 - ` docker compose top `